mekoco/refund-resolver/REFUND_TRACKING_DESIGN.md

 ## Post‑Reconciliation Changes: Voiding by Mismatch (Order Refund Amount Changes)

+### Summary
+- Preserve prior reconciliations; do not mutate or delete history
+- Create an OTHERS delta RefundDetail for any change in buyerRefundAmount (positive or negative)
+- Recompute the order snapshot; order becomes non‑fully‑accounted until the delta is reconciled

 When an order's `buyerRefundAmount` changes after the order has already been fully reconciled, the system must effectively void the order-level fully-accounted state.
 We do not delete or mutate historical reconciliation rows.
 Instead, we re-introduce a mismatch so the order transitions back to a non-fully-accounted state until new reconciliation actions are taken.

 ### Behavior